Find a Qualified Attorney Near You

 Understanding the Constitution

-Attorneys go to law school for years to learn about the Constitution.
-It's no surprise that the average person doesn't know enough about the document.
-People should know a few things about the Constitution to help them understand what goes on in court and government every day.
+Attorneys attend law school to learn about the Constitution.
+But the average person doesn’t know enough about the document.
+Reviewing a few key aspects of the Constitution can help you understand what happens in court and in government every day.

 Article I: The Legislature